grpc/proposal/A14-channelz.md

 Along with the id, a human readable name can optionally be associated with each the id.
 The id and the name together form a "reference".
 Thus, Channels, Servers and Sockets are identified by their respective references.
-These references are abbreviated ChannelRefs, ServerRefs, and SocketRefs.
+These references are abbreviated ChannelRefs, SubchannelRefs, ServerRefs, and SocketRefs.
 Note that only the id is necessary to query channelz.

 The data representation of each ref: